civilisation

 - Encourages harmony with nature and humanity.

-Example: Truth and justice applicable in every era.
+Example: Truth and justice are applicable in every era.

 4. Yugdharma (Religion According to the Time)